Rütli School

-The Rütli School was a Hauptschule in Neukölln, Germany, one of Berlin's poorest neighbourhoods.
+The Rütli School was a Hauptschule in Neukölln, Germany, one of Berlin's districts.
 The school made news in 2006 when teachers wrote a letter to the senate office demanding the school be closed down, as they were no longer able to deal with violent youngsters.
 The letter was made public and sparked a debate about the German school system, school violence and the integration of immigrant youngsters.
 In 2009, it was renamed the 1.
 Gemeinschaftsschule and converted to a type of Gesamtschule.

 History of the Rütli school

 The Rütli school was founded in 1909.
 During World War I, the school building served as a barracks.
 In 1920, it started serving as a school again.
 In 1921 there were 1400 students at the school.

 In the 1920s the Rütli school was known for its progressive education.
 While most German schools were single-sex institutions at that time, the Rütli school was co-educational.
 Students participated in workshops and field-trips.

 The Rütli School gave rise to a circle of resistance fighters in Nazi Germany, the most famous of which was Hanno Günther.
 The Rütli School was closed down by the Nazis and served as a military hospital.
 It was reopened in 1945.

 The "Campus Rütli" was founded in 2009, fusing together the Rütli School, the neighbouring Realschule and a primary school.
 A new nursery, a youth club, sports and leisure facilities, workshops and an advice centre were added.